 Trying to decide what color to wood stain your pine wood project?
-Check out our favorite ten stains on pine – and tips for staining pine!
+Check out the ten best wood stains on pine – and beginner-friendly tips for staining pine!

 Pine is one of the cheapest woods to work with, so it’s super popular for beginner woodworking projects.